-In general, these traits are almost universally though to be inherently harmful deviations from the norm, and together they are taken to somehow destroy or at least radically damage the previously existing person.
-Given this, schizophrenia (and related ‘schizophrenic spectrum’ conditions such as schizoaffective disorder) are taken within both institutional psychiatry, and society more broadly, to be something terrible – tragic medical diseases to be combated with pharmaceutical drugs, institutionalization, and perhaps, one day, genetic engineering.
+These traits are often represented as inherently harmful deviations from the norm, and together they are taken to somehow destroy or at least radically damage the previously existing person.
+Given this, schizophrenia (and related ‘schizophrenic spectrum’ conditions such as schizoaffective disorder) are taken within both psychiatry, and society more broadly, to be something terrible – tragic medical diseases to be combated with pharmaceutical drugs, institutionalisation, and perhaps, one day, genetic engineering.

-Notably, although some groups of schizophrenic persons have resisted instituaitonal psychiatry in various ways, for example by trying to demedicalise hallucinations, the neurodiversity movement calls into question whether schizophrenic selfhood too, might be re-conceptualised and reclaimed in this way.
+Notably, many schizophrenic persons have resisted psychiatry in a variety of ways, for example by trying to demedicalise hallucinations.
+What the neurodiversity movement adds is calling into question whether schizophrenic selfhood too, might be re-conceptualised and reclaimed in this way.
 That is, it points towards the possibility of not just demedicalising schizophrenia’s associated traits, as the ‘hearing voices’ and ‘mad pride’ movements have already started to work towards, but rather towards a more radical and affirmative embrace of the categorization as part of the personal and political identities of schizophrenic persons.

-Of course, on the face of it, it might seem utterly bizarre to claim that schizophrenia could be seen as a neurominority rather than a disorder.
+Of course, on the face of it, it might seem strange to claim that schizophrenia could be seen as a neurominority rather than a disorder.
 After all, there is nothing good about hearing harsh and invasive voices, or thinking that people are out to get you.
-And we have all seen tabloid stories of schizophrenic spectrum persons harming themselves or others.
-In short, then – as many schizophrenic spectrum persons and their families will testify – those who end up being given this label do indeed encounter terrible amounts of distress, and many would do anything to return to their pre-schizophrenic selves.
+And many will be familiar with (misleading) tabloid stories of schizophrenic spectrum persons harming themselves or others.
+In short, then – as many schizophrenic spectrum persons testify – those who end up being given these diagnoses do indeed encounter terrible amounts of distress, and many would do anything to return to their pre-schizophrenic selves.

-Nonetheless, all this does not, in and of itself, necessarily mean that being on the schizophrenic spectrum is inherently harmful.
-It may still be both that the distress stems from cultural and social rather than neurological factors, and that we dismiss schizophrenic selfhood due to a particularly restricted conception of what it means to be a healthy person (or indeed have a self at all).
-If this is the case, then it may be that seeing schizophrenia as a natural part of human neurodiversity is preferable to seeing it as a medical disorder after all.
+Nonetheless, all this does not, in and of itself, necessarily mean that being on the schizophrenic spectrum is always inherently harmful to the extent it may seem.
+It may still be both that the distress stems from cultural, material, and social as much as neurological factors, as proponents of the social model of disability already contest.
+And it may also be that we dismiss schizophrenic selfhood due to a particularly restricted conception of what it means to be a healthy person (or indeed have a self at all).
+If this is the case, then it may be that, for some, seeing schizophrenia as a natural part of human neurodiversity is preferable to seeing it as a medical disorder after all.

-One recent scientific study which supports this hypothesis, for example, comes from the Stanford anthropologist Tanya Luhrmann and colleagues.
-By examining the experience of hearing voices (or auditory hallucinations) in different cultures, they found that the whether this was associated with distress varied hugely.
+One recent scientific study which supports this view, for example, comes from the Stanford anthropologist Tanya Luhrmann and colleagues.
+By interviewing people who had experienced hearing voices (or auditory hallucinations) in different cultures, they found that the whether this was associated with distress varied hugely.
 More specifically, in North America, voices were experienced as harsh and invasive strangers, and so caused a huge amount of distress to those who heard them.
-By contrast, In Africa and India, voices were much more likely to be experienced as playful and friendly.
+By contrast, In Ghana and India, voices were much more likely to be experienced as playful and friendly.

 Very significantly, the key factor in this difference, Luhrmann and her colleagues note, was actually the socially constructed ideal of the self that dominated in each society.
 In North America (as with the rest of the West), an atomized, individualistic conception of self dominates, meaning that hearing outside voices was conceptualized and experienced as an external threat to autonomy and selfhood.
 By contrast, given that more collectivist conceptions of selfhood dominate in Africa and India, it did not matter if some internal voices are not one’s own, since others are already part of the self anyway – and so the voices were much less likely to be harmful, and were sometimes even helpful.

-Interestingly, the claims of this anthropological study chimes with those of Rutgers psychologist Louis Sass, who has argued over the past three decades that post-modern Western societies hugely amplify the kinds of problems associated with the schizophrenic spectrum.
-For Sass, because postmodernism is, like the schizophrenic spectrum, characterized by a hyper self-reflexivity, fragmentation, alienation, and an ever increasingly individualistic yet decentered self, the two can accentuate each other in a way that makes the schizophrenic way of being manifest as more problematic than it otherwise would have.
-In other words, it may be pervasive aspects of our post-modern culture, and the conception of selfhood that accompanies it, that amplifies the problems schizophrenic spectrum persons seem to be prone to, rather than these problems being most centrally biomedical in nature.
+Interestingly, the claims of this anthropological study chime with those of Rutgers psychologist Louis Sass, who has argued over the past three decades that post-modern Western societies hugely amplify the kinds of problems associated with the schizophrenic spectrum.
+For Sass, because postmodern times are, like the schizophrenic spectrum, characterized by a hyper self-reflexivity, fragmentation, alienation, and an ever increasingly individualistic yet decentered self, the two can accentuate each other in a way that makes the schizophrenic way of being manifest as more problematic than it otherwise would have.
+In other words, it may be pervasive aspects of our post-modern society, and the conception of selfhood that accompanies it, that amplifies the problems schizophrenic spectrum persons seem to be prone to, rather than these problems being most centrally biomedical in nature.

-If the claims of researchers like Sass and Luhrmann are even partially right, then it seems that it is social rather than neurological factors that are key in explaining the distress experienced by those on the schizophrenic spectrum.
-And in particular, it seems that historically contingent conceptions of selfhood – that is, pre-scientific, normative, and ideologically laden notions regarding what it means to be a person – are a key factor in the harm associated with being schizophrenic.
+If the claims of researchers like Sass and Luhrmann are even partially right, then it seems that it is social rather than neurological factors that are key in explaining some of the distress and disablement experienced by those on the schizophrenic spectrum.
+And in particular, it seems that historically contingent conceptions of selfhood – that is, pre-scientific, normative, and ideologically laden notions regarding what it means to be a person – are an important factor in the harm associated with being schizophrenic.
 Given this, it may be that learning to see schizophrenia as a natural part of neurodiversity may actually be better for schizophrenic persons in terms of the possibility of self-acceptance and living good, thriving lives.

-Indeed, as the scientific medical literature itself indicates, it is precisely the case that schizophrenic spectrum persons tend to flourish, like everyone else, only when they come to accept and affirm themselves for who they are.
+Indeed, as at least one study on first person narratives indicates, it is precisely the case that schizophrenic spectrum persons tend to flourish, like everyone else, when they come to accept and affirm themselves for who they are.
 As one schizophrenic man, Simon Champ, writes, it was precisely such an affirmative self-narration that

 ‘has given me the most precious thread, a thread that has linked my evolving sense of self, a thread of self- reclamation, a thread of movement toward a whole and integrated sense of self, away from the early fragmentation and confusion I felt as I first experienced schizophrenia.’